 During our stay in Victoria, we also made a couple of day trips to explore nearby areas.
 On a crisp, early fall day we set out to see Fisgard Lighthouse and Fort Rodd Hill National Historic Park.

 Our other out-of-town excursion was a biking adventure.
 The bike trails in and around Victoria are wonderful repurposed rails-to-trails.
 There are many miles of trails—we rode about 20 miles on the Galloping Goose Trail near Sooke, some of the prettiest and least urban of the trails.

-Our few days in Victoria was the perfect ending to our five week Vancouver Island tour.
+Our few days in Victoria were the perfect ending to our five-week Vancouver Island tour.
 Would we return to the island?
 Absolutely.
 This was one of our top RVing experiences in our four-and-a-half years of full-timing.